ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 Well, look at the lists above and then just list out what you have done.
 After that, go to career services with the list.
 They will help you come up with a pretty good resume.

 When you write your resume, be true to yourself.
-It is better to have short and relevant resume than long resume filled with with irrelevant things.
+It is better to have short and relevant resume you like than long resume filled with with irrelevant things.

 Take your time.
 Give yourself a week to write your resume.
 Don't rush.
 If you are like me, you did your CS projects in your home country, in your home language.
 If that is the case, it is better to try to recall those memories and write about it in your native language first, and then translate it later.
 If your memory is encrypted in your native language, it is much harder to retrieve it in English.
-In this sense, the people who will be the most helpful to you are your friends of upperclassmen from your home country.
+In that sense, the people who will be the most helpful to you are your friends or upperclassmen from your home country.

 Here is what my [first resume][first-resume] looks like.